carloshellin/FlashPunk/_posts/2002-01-03-accessing-entities.md

 }
 {% endhighlight %}

-Here, we used World’s [getClass()][5] function and told it to fetch all Enemy entities in the world; by passing it the enemyList array, we're telling the function to fill that array with all the Enemy objects so that we can use them in the for-each loop below.
-So as a result, when Bomb’s explode() function is called, it will then call the die() function of every Enemy!
+Here, we used World's [getClass()][5] function and told it to fetch all Enemy entities in the world; by passing it the enemyList array, we're telling the function to fill that array with all the Enemy objects so that we can use them in the for-each loop below.
+So as a result, when Bomb's explode() function is called, it will then call the die() function of every Enemy!

-You could easily add more conditions inside the for-each loop too, such as checking to make sure the enemy is close enough to the Bomb (to give the bomb an explosion radius), or checking it’s current state (maybe blinking enemies cannot be bombed, etc.) Regardless, this method does not always suffice, so you can use World’s other similar fetching functions as well:
+You could easily add more conditions inside the for-each loop too, such as checking to make sure the enemy is close enough to the Bomb (to give the bomb an explosion radius), or checking it's current state (maybe blinking enemies cannot be bombed, etc.) Regardless, this method does not always suffice, so you can use World's other similar fetching functions as well:

  - [getClass()][6] -> gets all Entities by Class
  - [getType()][7] -> gets all Entities by Type (faster than getClass!)